humanizersequel/llm-hyperapp-resources/hyperware-p2p-communication-guide.md

 This guide explains how to implement peer-to-peer (node-to-node) communication in Hyperware applications.

+## IMPORTANT: Real-time Updates in Hyperware

+**DO NOT use WebSockets for node-to-node real-time updates.** Hyperware has its own internal P2P messaging system.
+WebSocket endpoints in the hyperprocess macro are not yet functional and should not be relied upon.

+For real-time game updates (e.g., player joins, moves, state changes):
+- Use Hyperware's Request API to send messages between nodes
+- Implement polling on the client side if needed
+- Use the fire-and-forget pattern (shown below) for broadcasting updates

 ## Key Patterns from Samchat

 ### 1. ProcessId Construction